 What will the next 10 years bring?
 Here are 10 things that are likely to disappear by 2030.

-Oh sure, maybe in 2030 we will still be able to pay "on credit" but we won't need those rectangular pieces of plastic to do it.
+Oh sure, maybe in 2030 we will still be able to pay “on credit” but we won't need those rectangular pieces of plastic to do so.

-We are already seeing more people paying with their phone, watch or other device, and this will become the norm over the next 10 years.
-Soon you may not even need a device because the payment system will work through the facial recognition (like it or not, as is already happening in China).
+We're already seeing more people paying with their phone, watch or other devices, and this will become the norm over the next 10 years.
+Soon you might not even need a device because the payment system will work through the facial recognition (like it or not, as is already happening in China).

-The world war on cash has been raging for a while now.
+The global war on cash has been raging for a while now.

-In the next 10 years, it may not go away completely, but it won't be long before it becomes by far the least preferred (and most expensive) payment option.
+It may not disappear completely in the next 10 years, but it won't be long before it becomes by far the least preferred (and most expensive) payment option.

 The average number of ATM transactions per person has declined significantly since 2010, and consumer money purchases have decreased from 60% to 37% over the same period.
-Market analysts East & Partners they say Australia will be the first near-cashless continent (less than 2% of purchases) by 2022.
+Market analysts East & Partners they say Australia will be the first continent to be almost cashless (less than 2% of purchases) by 2022.

 Are you one of the thousands of people who use QWERTY, ABC123 or 123456 as their password?
 If so, you should work harder!

 But don't worry: soon you won't have to use passwords anymore.
-You can already unlock your devices with your fingerprint, eyes or face and soon all security will switch to that type of biometric recognition.
+You can already unlock your devices with your fingerprint, eyes or face, and soon all security will move to that type of biometric recognition.

-Still on the subject of security, let's say goodbye to keys: house keys, car keys, office keys… They could soon be all museum pieces because we will lock and unlock everything using our phone or watch, or whatever.
+Still on the subject of security, let's say goodbye to keys: house keys, car keys, office keys… They could soon all be museum pieces because we will lock and unlock everything using our phone or watch, or whatever.
 And guess what?
-That's right, all of that will be replaced with biometric recognition.
+That's right, all of this will be replaced with biometric recognition.

-It will soon become much more common for us to become a bit "cyborg", that is, to have technological improvements in our bodies that make us more efficient.
-It could be said that we have been doing this for centuries with glasses (and now contact lenses, also electronic), but even this "old technology" may soon disappear, replaced by nanotechnological eye drops that automatically correct vision, or by new gene therapy to make perfect (or rediscover) the view.
+It will soon become much more common for us to become a bit “cyborg”, that is, to have technological improvements in our bodies that make us more efficient.
+You could say we've been doing this for centuries with glasses (and now contact lenses, also electronic), but even this "old technology" could soon disappear, replaced by nanotechnological eye drops that automatically correct vision, or by new gene therapy to make perfect (or rediscover) the view.

 If you don't like queuing at the airport for security scanning and passport checks, you'll be happy to know that a change will come in the next 10 years.